 On the 12th of August in 1683, the Turks attacked the city of Vienna vehemently.
-Once again

 They nominated Georg Franz Kolschitzky as their mesenger to ask Karl von Lothringen for help.

 Kolschitzky asked the city-fathers to let him have the coffee-bags which the Turks had left behind and to place a house

 at his disposal where he would be able to establish the first Viennese coffee-house and to work as a "Kaffeesieder".

 This house was called "Blue Bottle".
 He roasted the green, plain beans, grinded them and boiled them with water.